PayteR/snake-ai-pytorch/README.md

-# this repo is forked from:
+# This repo is forked from:

 https://github.com/patrickloeber/snake-ai-pytorch